Moo-hi/regular-clock/README.md

 # Overview
- A regular alarm clock with the usual functionality you'd expect.
+ A digital clock with alarm functionality.
+Designed for Atmel ATmega328P microchip, software written in C.

  User manuals: [ENG](/resources/Instruction_manuals/User_manual.pdf) [FI](/resources/Instruction_manuals/Käyttöohje.pdf)

- The project file should be opened in Atmel Studio 7.
+ The solution file should be opened in Atmel Studio 7.

 ## Port configuration
 This portion contains values that the ports of the microcontroller (Atmega328P) should be initialized to.